ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 CMD ["flask", "run", "--host=0.0.0.0", "--port=8080"]
 ```

-**Dockerfile instructions explained**

-- `FROM python:3.11-slim`: tells Docker to use the official Python 3.11 slim image as the base image.
-You can find more official images on [Docker Hub](https://hub.docker.com/).
-The `slim` variant is smaller than the full image, reducing build time and image size.
+#### 3.4.1.
+Dockerfile instructions explained

+- `FROM python:3.13-slim`: every Dockerfile starts with a `FROM` instruction that sets the base image.
+Here we use the official Python 3.13 image in its `slim` variant, which includes Python and essential system libraries but leaves out extras like a C compiler or documentation.
+This keeps the image small (~150 MB vs ~1 GB for the full image).
+You can browse available base images on [Docker Hub](https://hub.docker.com/).

-- `WORKDIR /app`: sets the working directory **in the container** to `/app`.
-Any subsequent commands will be executed relative to this directory.
+- `WORKDIR /app`: sets the working directory **inside the container** to `/app`.
+All subsequent instructions (`COPY`, `RUN`, `CMD`) will run relative to this path.
+Without this, files would end up in the root `/` directory, which is messy and error-prone.

-- `COPY . /app`: copies the current directory contents (where the Dockerfile is located) **INTO** the container at `/app`.
-This copies your source code, `requirements.txt`, etc. into the container.
+- `COPY . /app`: copies everything from your local project directory (where the Dockerfile lives) **into** the container at `/app`.
+This is how your source code, `requirements.txt`, and other files get into the image.
+Note that the container has its own filesystem: it cannot see your local files unless you explicitly copy them in.

-- `RUN pip install --no-cache-dir -r requirements.txt`: installs the packages specified in `requirements.txt`.
-The `--no-cache-dir` flag prevents pip from caching downloaded packages, reducing the image size.
+- `RUN pip install --no-cache-dir -r requirements.txt`: executes a command **during the build** to install your Python dependencies.
+The key difference between `RUN` and `CMD` is that `RUN` runs at build time (and the result is baked into the image), while `CMD` runs when the container starts.
+The `--no-cache-dir` flag tells pip not to store downloaded packages locally, since we won't need them again and it would just bloat the image.

-- `EXPOSE 8080`: documents that the container listens on port 8080.
-This is informational and doesn't actually publish the port.
+- `EXPOSE 8080`: documents that the application inside the container will listen on port 8080.
+This is purely informational for anyone reading the Dockerfile — it does **not** actually open the port.
+To make the port accessible from your host machine, you need the `-p` flag when running the container (covered in section 3.5).

-- `ENV FLASK_APP=app.py`: defines an environment variable `FLASK_APP` to tell Flask which file to run.
+- `ENV FLASK_APP=app.py`: sets an environment variable inside the container.
+Flask uses the `FLASK_APP` variable to know which Python file contains the application.
+Without this, Flask wouldn't know what to run.

-- `CMD ["flask", "run", "--host=0.0.0.0", "--port=8080"]`: runs the Flask development server when the container starts.
-The `--host=0.0.0.0` makes the server accessible from outside the container.
+- `CMD ["flask", "run", "--host=0.0.0.0", "--port=8080"]`: defines the default command that runs when the container starts.
+This launches the Flask development server.
+The `--host=0.0.0.0` is important: by default, Flask only listens on `localhost` (127.0.0.1), which would make it unreachable from outside the container.
+Setting it to `0.0.0.0` tells Flask to accept connections from any network interface, including the host machine.

-> **Base images: pros and cons**
->
-> **Pros**
-> - **Speed**: using a base image with pre-installed packages is faster than installing everything from scratch
-> - **Caching**: Docker caches image layers.
-If you change your source code but not your dependencies, Docker will use cached layers and only rebuild what changed
-> - **Tested**: official images are well-tested and don't have package conflicts
->
-> **Cons**
-> - **Size**: the base image may contain packages you don't need, making your image larger
-> - **Security**: the base image may have security vulnerabilities.
-Keep base images up-to-date
-> - **Version**: the base image may not have the exact package versions you need

 ### 3.5.
 Build and run the Docker container

-**Build the image**
+#### 3.5.1.
+Build the image

 ```bash
 docker build -t flask-app .